vanilla/vanilla-connect-php/README.md

 Example: `https://forum.yourdomain.com/authenticate/vanilla-connect/1234`.

 Notes:
-- The query string and fragment parts of the URLs are not validated.
+- The query string and fragment parts of the URLs are not validated and must not be present in the whitelist URL.
 - The validation is case insensitive.

 *For more example check the [Usage example](#usage-exampe) section.*